-The problem is that our culture reveres the squared-jawed, buff, clean-cut knight, who in enters in the eleventh-hour to save the day—or the project.
+The problem is that our culture reveres the square-jawed, buff, clean-cut knight, who in enters in the eleventh-hour to save the day—or the project.
 Routinely worshiping, praising, and honoring these stereotypically male models while overlooking the truly heroic men and women whose projects stay out of trouble is reinforcing the wrong behavior.
-Engrained in our culture so strongly, some executives go to the extreme of having tiger teams, and "staff champions" in reserve to handle problem projects.
+This is engrained in our culture so strongly that some executives go to the extreme of having tiger teams, and "staff champions" in reserve to handle problem projects.
 A hush befalls any room these sacred issue slayers enter.

 Crisis-Drive Corporate Cultures

-It is not that project fall apart over night and require this immediate attention.
+It is not that projects fall apart overnight, requiring immediate attention.
 They typically follow a more protracted scenario:

 - The project starts to falter.

-- The project manager, in an effort avoid looking weak to their bosses, fails to mention the trouble.
-(The boss may or may not react in this manner, but if the culture makes it feel real, then is a good as real.)
+- The project manager, in an effort to avoid looking weak to their bosses, fails to mention the trouble.
+(The boss may or may not react in this manner, but if the culture makes it feel real, then it is as good as real.)

 - Stakeholders, thinking everything is going okay, do not take cautionary actions of double-checking with the project team.
 (After all, they have other crises to attend to.)

-- The project finally violates the scope, schedule or budget parameters to a degree that everyone sees the issue.
+- The project finally violates the scope, schedule, or budget parameters to a degree the problem cannot remain hidden.

 - A boss calls in the hero to fix the project.